 Many things are different in the online world here.
 Of course, there are the banned sites, but it stretches far beyond that.
 There are also speed issues with connections to certain servers.
 Visiting a Chinese video portal may be lighting fast, but doing a Yahoo search may be excruciatingly slow.
 It becomes difficult to know, being faced with all new software and tools today, where a problem lies.
 For example, on my computer, I may click on a video and see the Quicktime logo, so I wait.
 The video doesn’t load, but the internet may just be slow.
 On another computer, however, I see the broken Quicktime link.
 Only then do I know there is really a problem.
 This is how all these things work out.

-It can be the same way in managing independent production.
-I spend a lot of time focused on things other than making new animation.
+It can be the same way in managing independent anime production.
+I spend a lot of time focused on things other than making my own anime movies.
 This has moved me away from how things got started in the first place.
-I started everything with Understanding Chaos, a ten minute short animation that launched all of this.
+I started everything with Understanding Chaos, a ten minute short, 3D, cel shaded, anime that launched all of this.
 Thinking back, that is what has been missing for a long time.
-That is the reason I create my media page.
-The idea is to populate it with new comics and animation.
+That is the reason I created my media page.
+The idea is to populate it with new comics, manga and anime or animation.
 It is there I must place my focus and continue to work out the kinks to get this site up and running at the level it should be!

 It’s not over for Anigen Final Secrets.
-I was recently reminded that this series had not yet been finished, and I have more to say to complete the explanation of this WYSIWYG method of working in 3D cel shading.
-In the next few weeks, I will complete the instructional videos on this method, beyond what was original show on my website.
-I will cover how the figures can be combines in realtime with a few different background methods and how it all can be put together.
+I was recently reminded that this series had not yet been finished, and I have more to say to complete the explanation of this WYSIWYG method of working on your 3D cel shaded anime movies.
+In the next few weeks, I will complete the instructional videos on this method, beyond what was originally shown on my website.
+I will cover how the figures can be combined in realtime with a few different background methods and how it all can be put together.
 The final product will then be available in the web store just like the original Anigen Bundle!

 In the last post, I said I would go into why I haven’t created anything worth noting in so long.
 There are a number of reasons for this which can be divided into a few categories.
 This first category which I wish to cover is: